 In terms of the return on everyday spending, you’ll earn 5 Bonvoy points per dollar spent at all Marriott hotels, including room charges, food and beverages, and incidentals.
 You’ll earn 2 Bonvoy points per dollar spent on all other purchases.

-Earning 2 Marriott points on your purchases is fine if you’re primarily looking to use your Marriott points on hotel stays; however, if you’re interested in transferring to airlines like Aeroplan or Alaska Mileage Plan, then it’d be a better idea to put the charges on the American Express Platinum Card or the MBNA Alaska Airlines Mastercard.
+Earning 2 Marriott points on your purchases is fine if you’re primarily looking to use your Marriott points on hotel stays; however, if you’re interested in transferring to airlines like Aeroplan, then it’d be a better idea to put the charges on the American Express Platinum Card.

 Perks & Benefits